SimVascular/svZeroDSolver/paper/paper.md

 We use the [Eigen package](https://gitlab.com/libeigen/eigen) to represent and solve these sparse linear systems [@eigenweb].
 Mathematical details on this implementation are provided in the [`SparseSystem`](https://simvascular.github.io/svZeroDSolver/class_sparse_system.html#details) and [`Integrator`](https://simvascular.github.io/svZeroDSolver/class_integrator.html#details) classes in the documentation.

+`svZeroDSolver` currently has implementations of different types of blood vessel blocks with non-linear resistors to model vascular stenoses, junctions between blood vessels, a heart valve block modeled using a hyperbolic tangent function, a cardiac chamber block modeled as a time-varying capacitor and inductor, and several different boundary condition blocks including simple flow, pressure and resistors blocks, windkessel boundary conditions, coronary boundary conditions that include the intramyocardial pressure experienced by coronary arteries, as well as closed-loop versions of windkessel and coronary boundary conditions that allow a user to build a closed-loop circulation model [@Vignon-Clementel2006;@Kim2009;@kimcoronary;@Mirramezani2019;@menon2023predictors;@menon2024personalized].
 The input to `svZeroDSolver` is a `.json` file which specifies the simulation parameters (number of time steps, cardiac cycles, etc.), the types of blocks to be included in the specific model, the boundary conditions, and how the blocks are connected (typically using `junction` blocks).
-Each of these blocks generally requires several parameters which can be specified using a steady value, a list of time-varying values, or a mathematical function which is parsed using [exprtk](https://github.com/ArashPartow/exprtk).
+Each of these blocks generally requires several parameters which can be specified using a steady value or a list of time-varying values.
 The solver can either run simulations for a specified number of time steps and cardiac cycles, or until the difference in mean quantities between consecutive cardiac cycles is below a given threshold.

-`svZeroDSolver` currently has implementations of different types of blood vessel blocks with non-linear resistors to model vascular stenoses, junctions between blood vessels, a heart valve block modeled using a hyperbolic tangent function, a cardiac chamber block modeled as a time-varying capacitor and inductor, and several different boundary condition blocks including simple flow, pressure and resistors blocks, windkessel boundary conditions, coronary boundary conditions that include the intramyocardial pressure experienced by coronary arteries, as well as closed-loop versions of windkessel and coronary boundary conditions that allow a user to build a closed-loop circulation model [@Vignon-Clementel2006;@Kim2009;@kimcoronary;@Mirramezani2019;@menon2023predictors;@menon2024personalized].
+The [documentation for `svZeroDSolver`](https://simvascular.github.io/svZeroDSolver/) is automatically built on GitHub using [Doxygen](https://www.doxygen.nl/).
+It includes instructions for installation, user guides for `svZeroDSolver` and its various applications, as well as mathematical and graphical descriptions of each zero-dimensional block that is implemented in the solver.
 Examples of configuration files to run `svZeroDSolver` simulations using the various available blocks are in `svZeroDSolver/tests/cases`.
-The repository also includes examples demonstrating the simple API for interfacing between `svZeroDSolver` and external C++ software packages in `svZeroDSolver/tests/test_inetrface`.
+The repository also includes examples demonstrating the simple API for interfacing between `svZeroDSolver` and external C++ software packages in `svZeroDSolver/tests/test_interface`.
 Details on creating zero-dimensional simulations from three-dimensional models using the `SimVascular` graphical interface are available on the [SimVascular documentation](https://simvascular.github.io/documentation/rom_simulation.html).

-Future development plans include a graphical interface to create circuit representations of existing zero-dimensional models, as well as functionality to create `svZeroDSolver`-compatible `.json` configuration files directly from graphical (circuit) representations of user-specified circulatory models.
+Future development plans include functionality to specify time-varying block parameters as mathematical expressions using the [exprtk package](https://github.com/ArashPartow/exprtk).
 We are also expanding the available blocks to more accurately model hemodynamics, such as by using data-driven models for pressure losses at arbitrarily shaped vascular junctions [@rubio2024].
+In addition, we plan to extend the `svZeroDGUI` application to interactively create custom zero-dimensional boundary conditions for three-dimensional simulations.
 The development team actively implements new features, blocks and test cases to build on the capabilities of svZeroDSolver and ensure its accuracy and speed.

 # Acknowledgments